MiSaren/motulator/examples/grid/README.txt

-Grid-following control
+Grid-Following Control
 ----------------------

 These examples demonstrate grid-following control for grid-connected converters.
+TODO: rename this folder to grid_following when GFL control is working and examples can be ran